aashishgit108/3d-landingpage/README.md

 # React + Vite
+It is a 3d landing page where i used spline with smooth ios affects and i have integrated tailwindcss along with react to build this website and i have used javascript,html,css as my language.
+3D model enhanced by spline
+Hover effects also been initialised with smooth animations. vite application with npm dev
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: